Understanding Risk-Seeking Behaviors In Boys And Men

 Young male syndrome (YMS) is widely recognized by psychologists and defined by the APA as “the propensity of males in their mid to late teens and twenties, and particularly those who are unmarried and unemployed, to engage in violent altercations to resolve seemingly trivial matters, to ‘save face,’ to harm a rival, or otherwise to enhance their social status.”

 Researchers are still exploring the causes and prevalence of YMS.
-Current evidence suggests it may stem from the evolutionary desire men might have to display bravery and fitness at an age when intrasexual competition, the desire to mate, is most intense.
-This may lead to young adult and adolescent risk-taking behaviors, such as physical fights and other actions that have adverse outcomes.
+Current evidence suggests it may stem from the evolutionary desire that men might have to display bravery and fitness at an age when intrasexual competition, the desire to mate, is most intense.
+This may lead to risky behavior in young adults and adolescents, such as physical fights and other actions that have adverse outcomes.

 2. Risk-taking and environmental influences